agentm/project-m36/docs/tutd_tutorial.markdown

 Grouping is useful for aggregate operations (see below) or for summarizing data against a set of attributes; for example, "display all employees grouped by boss name".

+The group operator can also be used to emulate functionality similar to SQL's OUTER JOIN but without relying on overloading the meaning of NULL.

 ```
 TutorialD (master/main): :showexpr s group ({sname,status,s#} as subrel)
 ┌──────┬─────────────────┐